Psychology (PSYCHLGY)

 Typically Offered: Fall

 A graduate course in abnormal psychology that does not presume prior psychology study.
 The course places the concept of abnormal psychology in historical context, covers the major mental illnesses and their treatments, and relates content to criminal justice applications.
-There is a major focus on risk and danger, as they relate to the disorders.
+There is a major focus on risk and danger, as they relate to responding to situations that include persons with mental illnesses.
 P: graduate student status.

 Components: Class